 The Minions have a cuteness factor that has caught on with the public in a certain way.
 The question with Minions is whether that will translate to giving them an entire film to themselves.
 They were a substantial contribution to the winning aspects of Despicable Me, which came out of nowhere amid low expectation to prove an unexpected delight.
 Certainly, they outshone the inferior Despicable Me 2, the point when their popularity hits its peak.
 Outside of the Minions though, Illumination Entertainment are starting to seem like one-hit wonders that have failed to come anywhere near replicating their first film.
 Their other ventures into animation with the part live-action Hop (2011) and the Dr Seuss adaptation The Lorax (2012) have left much to be desired.
 With Despicable Me 2, Minions and Despicable Me 3 (2017), they seem to have placed the companys hopes on recycling their one past success.
-That said, Illumination did pick up markedly with their next film The Secret Life of Pets (2016).
+That said, Illumination did pick up markedly with their next films The Secret Life of Pets (2016) and Sing (2016).